To update an employees tax file declaration you need to open the employee file and then click the 'Tax File Declaration' tab on the left menu.

 - WHMs are taxed differently to Australian residents so an incorrect classification can over/under tax the employee.
 Under taxing a WHM will then have consequences at tax time for that employee;

-- When reporting pay events and/or lodging payment summaries to the ATO, employees classified as WHMs must be indicated as such with an "H" code.
-(Non-WHMs are indicated using an "S" code).
+- When reporting pay events and/or lodging payment summaries to the ATO, employees classified as WHMs must be indicated as such with an "WHM" income type.
 This happens automatically in the platform and uses the "Is approved working holiday maker" checkbox (in the employee's Tax File Declaration) screen to correctly classify.

 Once an employee has been set up in the platform and a change to their WHM status is required (due to incorrect classification or an update to their tax status), you can do this using the following instructions: